javergarav/icsa-2024-artifact/README.md

 ### Overview

-In order to interact with Sarch-Knows, it is necessary to recognize the way as the Neo4j client works.
-Thus, general aspects are described below:

 In order to interact with Sarch-Knows, it is necessary to use a Neo4j client, which allows connection and interaction with the respective database.
 In this case, the Neo4j client is a web application deployed in a Docker container.
 General aspects are described below:

 **1.** Develop the [INSTALL](INSTALL.md) guide.